farsightsec/axa/README.md

     since its volume is low (~200kbps).

 ### 2. Stream SIE Traffic with sratunnel
-The following example shows how to use `sratunnel` to stream NMSGs from NOH to a file and then read the resultant NMSG file with [nmsgtool](https://www.github.com/farsightsec/nmsg) display a single NMSG record as [new line delimited JSON](http://ndjson.org/) using the [jq](https://stedolan.github.io/jq/) program.
+The following example shows how to use `sratunnel` to stream nmsgs from NOH to a file and then read the resultant nmsg file with [nmsgtool](https://www.github.com/farsightsec/nmsg) display a single nmsg record as [new line delimited JSON](http://ndjson.org/) using the [jq](https://stedolan.github.io/jq/) program.

 ~~~
 $ sratunnel -s sra-apikey -c 213 -w ch=213 -o nmsg:file:213.nmsg